harry91198/multiversx-staking-contract/README.md

 -staked_addresses: returns all addresses participating in staking
 -staking_position: returns staked amount by the user, whose contract address is passed as input
--contract_reward_balance: tracks & returns the contract's reward balance(extra fund which was added, which will be used when rewards gets distributed)
+-contract_reward_balance: tracks & returns the contracts reward balance(extra fund which was added, which will be used when rewards gets distributed)
 -updated_at: returns the last block timestamp, used for rewards calculation
 -reward_stored: returns total rewards stored till now
 -user_reward_paid: returns total rewards paid for a user